 Using examples from the past and present, Speaking Truth: Watershed Moments in Global Leadership seeks to help young people find their voices and step into their roles as future leaders for peace.
 Taking a stand for peace and justice is difficult and requires great courage and conviction.
-How have people like Mario Gonzalez stayed strong in the face of discouragement, frustration, and even danger?
+Students will reflect on how different leaders for social good have stayed strong in the face of discouragement, frustration, and even danger?
 The answer lies in their belief that they are part of something greater than themselves.